starlitriver/starlitriver.github.io/content/mathematics/inequality (mathematics).md

 ---
-aliases:
+title:
-  - inequality
+description:
-  - inequalities
+aliases: [inequalities, inequality, inequation]
-  - inequation
+tags: []
-tags:
+permalink:
 ---

 in mathematics, an inequality is a [[relation]] that makes it a non-equal comparison between two mathematical [[expression|expressions]]